lukesdm/geoportfolio/surface-runoff/index.md

 Resampling the DEM to 20m gave much better results.

 ### Study area
 You will notice from the map the irregular shape of the study area.
 This is due to the DEM being avaialble for the state of Salzburg, and so the study area follows the state boundaries present in this relatively narrow part of the state.
-While state boundaries are often along ridges, that does not necessarily divide the watershed (see, for example, some of the [Argentina-Chile border disputes][ArgChile]).
+While state boundaries are often along ridges, that does not necessarily divide the watershed.
 For a more accurate assessment, the DEM should be patched with data from the surrounding areas.

+(for example, see some of the [Argentina-Chile border disputes][ArgChile]).

 ### Pour point
 Conceptually, the pour point would be at the confluence of the Felber and Salzach.
 But, here it is placed on the Felber slightly upstream of where they meet.
 The reason for this is that the upslope area would otherwise include the catchment of the Salzach also.
 ![Pour Point](assets/pour-point.png)
 📷 *Remember, this point is rasterized to a grid cell - keep in mind the cell size, and that it doesn't fall into the same cell as the actual confluence.*

 ### Q: *What is the significance of the channel initiation threshold?*
 The channel initiation threshold is probably the most important parameter of the model.
 It is the value of flow accumulation at which a cell is designated a channel/stream,